baobabKoodaa/blog/content/posts/2020-08-29--money-out-of-thin-air/index.md

 On April 15, 2011, known in the poker world as <a href="https://en.wikipedia.org/wiki/United_States_v._Scheinberg" target="_blank">Black Friday</a>, the FBI raided offices of Full Tilt Poker and PokerStars as part of a larger crackdown on online gambling.
 This law enforcement action triggered an instant bank run by players: everyone wanted to withdraw their money at the same time.
 This should not be a problem, because all poker sites promise to segregate player funds from operational funds.
 And for PokerStars it wasn't a problem, because they had done so.
 Full Tilt Poker hadn't.
 Even worse, they had slowly siphoned off almost all player funds over the course of multiple years, leaving only a small fraction in reserve.
 In other words, Full Tilt Poker had been operating like a fractional reserve bank.

 Now, going back to the IOUs created by Full Tilt Poker: since Full Tilt Poker is not a bank, its IOUs were not counted as money.
 And since it did not have sufficient bank deposits to cover its IOUs, these IOUs were not ''indirectly'' counted as money, either.
 But players still considered these IOUs to be money, _and_ these IOUs facilitated real world economic activity similarly as bank money does.
 If you have an argument why these IOUs should not be considered money, I would love to hear it.
-Otherwise, let's conclude that non-bank corporations can sometimes create money out of thin air -- no magic wand needed.
+Otherwise, let's conclude that non-bank corporations can sometimes create money out of thin air.

 **No permissions needed, either**